c301/grunt-webstore-upload/README.md

 Message for release, can be used within `onComplete` callback

 #### -a <account>
-upload only extensions for provided account
+upload only extensions for provided account `grunt webstore_upload -a acc1 -a acc2`

 ### Configuration